KaiserWhoLearns/KaiserWhoLearns.github.io/_pages/about.md

 Since I am still exploring, my interests are nascent.
 In general, I am interested in natural language processing.
 Currently, I am inquisitive in **devloping novel techniques to facilitate efficient, explanable, and robust NLP**.
 I also find **bias and fairness** in NLP systems intriguing.

-From 2018 to 2021, I obtained my Bachelor's degrees of computer science(B.S.) and mathematics(B.A.) with a minor of classical studies in the same school.
+From 2018 to 2021, I obtained my Bachelor's degrees of computer science (B.S.) and mathematics (B.A.) with a minor of classical studies in the same school.
 During undergraduate years, I worked with Dr. [Ana Marasović](https://www.anamarasovic.com/) on interpretability and Prof. [Christopher Hoffman](https://sites.math.washington.edu/~hoffman/) on dual random-walk systems.

 Thanks a lot to the support of my advisors and my donors, I was able to conduct research and keep learning.

-<sub><sup>I have a limited amount of experiences investigating things in life, but if you are having questions on finding SDE/DS internships or applying for master/undergraduate programs and you think I can help, no matter what your background is, please do not hesitate to email me.
+`I have a limited amount of experiences investigating things in life, but if you are having questions on finding SDE/DS internships or applying for master/undergraduate programs and you think I can help, no matter what your background is, please do not hesitate to email me.`

-If you would like to know more about casual side of me, you can go to [Avocations tab](https://kaiserwholearns.github.io/avocations/).</sup></sub>
+`If you would like to know more about casual side of me, you can go to [Avocations tab](https://kaiserwholearns.github.io/avocations/).`

 News